abrg-test/playwright-automated-tests/README.md

 🙌 I am a beginner QA tester passionate about improving products and user experience.
 ### [Linkedin](https://www.linkedin.com/in/audrey-borrego-08a52095/)

-Find here a Portfolio with an example of a project and its test plan, as well as ticket reports:
+You will find below a Portfolio with an example of a project and its test plan, as well as ticket reports:

 [Portolio EN](https://github.com/abrg-test/abrgportfolioEN)